|

 When physicists try to extrapolate back in time from the earliest

-well-understood state of the universe, a miniscule fraction of a
+well-understood state of the universe (a miniscule fraction of a

 classical laws break down: gravity, material density, and temperature

-become infinite and spatial dimensions shrink to zero.
+become infinite.
+And spatial dimensions shrink to zero.

 To the rescue comes imaginary time, which treats time like a dimension of

 space and successfully predicts quantum behavior.
-The state of

-imaginary time.
-Therefore, a beginning to real time doesn't
+So, a beginning of real time doesn't

 |